emqx/emqx/apps/emqx_redis/README.md

 This application houses the Redis Database connector.
 It provides the APIs to connect to Redis Database.

-It is used by the Redis bridge to insert messages and by the emqx_authz and emqx_authn applications to check user permissions.
+It is used by the Redis bridge to insert messages and by the `emqx_auth`application to check user permissions.

 ## Contributing